naglemi/mtmcskat/vignettes/GWAS_with_mtmcskat.md

                                       covariates = read.csv("poplar_PC_covariates.csv"),
                                       ncore = "AllCores")

+### Calculation of empirical p-values for selected SNP windows

+#### Selection of SNP windows

-Based on these initial results, batches of SNP windows producing p-values over a given range of interest can be selected using `extract_windows_range_p`.
+Based on initial results, batches of SNP windows producing p-values over a given range of interest can be selected using `extract_windows_range_p`.
 As in the standard automated workflow, we recommend the range of p-values for each batch of SNPs vary by no more than an order of magnitude, to allow calculation of empirical p-values